 Under the IFRS 9 (International Financial Reporting Standard), the accounting for certain investments depends on the council's "business model" for managing them.
 In general, the authority holds investments to either collect the contractual cash-flows or a mixture of holding for the contractual cash-flows and sale proceeds.
-Neither of these would result in changes in market value having to be a charge against council tax at year end.
-However, if investment assets are held for the purpose of trading any changes in the asset value is charged to the accounts.
+Neither of these would result in changes in market value to be charged against council tax at year end.
+However, if investment assets are held for the purpose of trading, any changes in the asset value is charged to the revenue account.
 The business model for the main treasury management investments are as follows: